B. Jagannadha Das: Early life and career

-He was born on 27th July 1893 at Berhampur, Ganjam and had his early education in Berhampur.
+He was born on 27 July 1893 at Berhampur, Ganjam and had his early education in Berhampur.
 He passed Intermediate examination from the Khalikote College in the First Division in 1909 and passed from Madras Presidency College with 1st class in Mathematics in his B.A.(Honours) examination.
 He is a M.L. of the Madras Law College and stood first in his examination in the Presidency Law College.
 He is also a gold medalist of the Madras University in Hindu Law and joined Madras Bar in 1917 and had his apprenticeship under Justice Ramesam.
 He was a practising advocate of Madras for nearly 30 years.

 Besides the legal practice in Madras High Court Jagannadha Das joined Indian National Congress in 1921.
 He took part in nationalist movement, social works along with Mahatma Gandhi.
 He was very intimately connected with various organizations of the Indian National Congress and of late Mahatma Gandhi such as Gandhi Seva Sangh, Harijan Seba Sangh, Hindi Prachar Sabha etc. He was a councilor of the Madras Corporation.

-He was called to the Bar at Madras 1918 and practiced in Appellate side till 1948 with a break of 2 years (1932-34) during which interned in connection with 1942 Congress Movement.
+He was called to the Bar at Madras 1918 and practiced in Appellate side till 1948 with a break of 2 years (1932–34) during which interned in connection with 1942 Congress Movement.
 He was a Member of Bar Council Madras from 1943 to 48.

-He was elevated to the Bench of Orissa High Court upon it's establishment on 26 July 1948 and served as the Chief Justice of Orissa High Court from 31 October 1951 until his elevation as Judge of Supreme Court of India in 1953.
+He was elevated to the Bench of Orissa High Court upon its establishment on 26 July 1948 and served as the Chief Justice of Orissa High Court from 31 October 1951 until his elevation as Judge of Supreme Court of India in 1953.